Mariners sign shortstop J.P. Crawford to 5-year contract extension

 ESPN’s Jeff Passan broke the news early Friday morning and it was officially announced by the Mariners about an hour later.

+“He took me under his wing and showed me how to really love baseball again,” Crawford said.
+“He showed me the passion for it again, and he just taught me how to have fun again out there.
+He reminded me that it’s just baseball.
+You’ve been doing it since you were 7, 8 years old.
+So go out there and have fun.”

+It all allowed Crawford to restart his development and blossom from a talented but flawed prospect into an everyday player and eventual team leader.

-Crawford won his first career Gold Glove Award in 2020 and ranks second among all American League shortstops in Defensive Runs Saved since the start of the 2020 season.
-During that span (2020-c), he has played 1,876.0 innings at shortstop for the Mariners — more innings than any other American League shortstop, ranking ahead of Carlos Correa (1779.2) and Xander Bogaerts (1607.0).
+He won his first Gold Glove Award in 2020 and ranks second among all American League shortstops in Defensive Runs Saved (DRS) since the start of the 2020 season.

+During that span, he has played 1,876 innings at shortstop — more innings than any other American League shortstop, ranking ahead of Carlos Correa (1,779 2/3) and Xander Bogaerts (1,607).

+“Getting traded over here was a breath of fresh air and I was able to get back on my feet and get in a good head space,” he said, voice cracking.
+“Man, getting traded was the best thing that’s ever happened to me.”

 (0) comments